starchturrets/windows-shenanigans/policies/README.md

 # Group Policy deployment with LGPO

-Since it is a pain to configure dozens of group policies manually, here is a way to apply them automatically.
+Since it is a pain to configure a lot of group policies manually, here is a way to apply them automatically.

 1. Download and extract the policies.zip from the releases section.
 2. Open the policies directory in an elevated powershell Terminal.